HamzaFarhan/Food-Name-Classification-and-Ingredients-Prediction/README.md

-# Food Name and Ingredients Classification using convolutional neural networks and transfer learning.
+# Food Name and Ingredients Classification using convolutional neural networks and transfer learning in DreamAI.

 Classify the name and ingredients of food dishes through their images.